-This Anti-Corruption Policy was adopted by the Board of Directors of EDPR on the 19 December 2014 and its adoption and enforcement is mandatory for EDPR and its subsidiaries.
+This Anti-Corruption Policy was adopted by the Board of Directors of EDPR on the 19 December 2014 and amended on 2 May 2017, its adoption and enforcement is mandatory for EDPR and its subsidiaries.
+A revised version of the Anti-Corruption Policy was approved by EDPR Executive Committee on July, 15 2019.